mscrnt/homer/modules/flow/README.md

 | `SG_SITE`        | ShotGrid site URL           |
 | `SG_SCRIPT_NAME` | Script name for API access  |
 | `SG_API_KEY`     | API key for the script user |

+---

+## 🤝 Contributing

+Flow is a core integration point for connecting external pipelines to BARTS and internal tools.
+Contributions welcome!